QuickBase/interview-demos/ai/README.md

 If you are curious, in production,
 - we will wrap the inference in an API.
 This API will be called 1 times per minute.
 - This will be part of Quickbase's smart builder, you can create a trial to test it out.

+### Stretch Goals
+- **Data Augmentation:** You can augment the data with LLM.
+Ask something like GPT to generate more App JSON.
+Let us know your experience with Prompt Engineering.
+- As a stretch, you can use AWS Bedrock/GCP/Azure, to demonstrate your cloud knowledge.
+This is completely optional
+- As a stretch, you can also containerize your application to demonstrate your knowledge of operations.
+This is completely optional
+- You can skip the unit tests unless it helps you.

 ### Guardrails
 - Use Python 3.
 You may also use Python libraries to help with requests or mocks.